-Food produced by using organic, eco-friendly, and sustainable methods becomes more and more popular these days.
+Food produced by using organic, eco-friendly, and sustainable methods is becoming increasingly popular these days.
 And consumers are more conscious when shopping for groceries.
-They actively demand products that are free of additives, chemicals, and similar artificial ingredients.
+They actively demand products free of additives, chemicals, and similar artificial ingredients.
 Most of them have at least a rough idea about organic farming.
 But only a few people know about the biodynamic way to grow and process crops.
-However, biodynamic wine is around for quite some time, and it’s a growing trend among winemakers.
+However, biodynamic wine has been around for quite some time, and it is a growing trend among winemakers.

 Biodynamic wine is produced by following the approach of biodynamic farming.
 This holistic approach combines organic agricultural practices with philosophical, spiritual, and ecological ideas.
 The main goal behind it is to cultivate crops in a conscientious and sustainable way.